How Much Should You Offer On a Property?

 E. Mortgage Pre-Approval and Budget

 Your Mortgage Broker can arrange pre-approval for you.
 This way, you know exactly what your budget is and whether it is within your capabilities.
 You can then focus on homes that are within your price range.
-This also helps narrow down your search.
+Understanding your borrowing position early can make it much easier to search within a realistic price range.

 • Obtain a mortgage pre-approval